How do I get an SCR rifle?

 Chassis can be bedded but the performance and vibration is still not the same, they are also a hassle clean up bedding in a professional manner.

-option of a chassis.
+Chassis have their place and sometimes, based on your intended use, you may feel inclined to give up the performance and that “dead” feel of a stock in place of a folding option of a chassis.
 In that case we can build you a barreled action for you to drop into a chassis.
-There are other options depending in your intended use to get shorter and still use a stock such as the Manners MCS CS or EHF1A.
+There are other options depending in your intended use to get shorter and still use a stock such as the Manners Nightstalker

 How do I know what twist rate to go with?

-Burger bullets has great tool called the twist rate calculator.
+However if your curious, burger bullets has great tool called the twist rate calculator.
 You can select your bullet of choice or enter the data for a non berger bullet.
 Then enter in your worst case scenario you’d use the rifle in (ie. lowest temp, lowest elevation, slowest velocity) you intend to use the rifles in and then hit calculate.
 It will then tell you what minimum twist you need to stabilize your bullet of choice.

 Can I order my rifle with a brake and put a suppressor on later?